 Talent attaches one of the loads to the very end of the silicone post.

 Post bending under the influence of the weight as talent takes a picture – Authors is this something that we can film?
+The post deflection is usually so small (about 1 mm) that I’m not sure whether you can show it properly in a regular video recording.
+The deflection is easily visible in the picture taken with the magnifying USB-camera during the step itself though, if the camera shot doesn’t turn out well.

 Now, graph the deflection of the silicone post on the x-axis [1] against the gravitational force of each test weight on the y-axis [2].
 This should yield a linear relationship between force and deflection [3].